 This is, without a doubt, the easiest way to make coffee while camping.
 It’s also the one not to do if you can avoid it.
 It’s honestly that not that tasty.
 You are almost definitely going to end up drinking some coffee grounds.

-Make a single-serving pour over
+Make a single-serving pour-over

 A single-serving pour-over consists of a paper frame and a cup filled with grounds.
-This type of coffee tastes more like a traditional brew, though you will have to work on disposing of grounds and filter soon after you enjoy your cup.
+This type of coffee tastes more like a traditional brew, though you will have to work on disposing of grounds and filters soon after you enjoy your cup.

 Most companies that produce pour-over variety coffee have ease of use and convenience in mind; enjoy that traditional brew and make sure to pack enough for your daily caffeine needs.